steskey/CIS263-AUDS/README.md

 > Be sure to adjust the size!
 - ``T pop();``` - Removes a random item from the list.
 Moves the last item in the array to the spot that was occupied by the element we removed.
 > Be sure to adjust the size!
+- You will likely need various helper methods as well.
+Feel free to write whatever is needed, but protect your data!
+Helper methods generally shouldn't be visible outside our class.

 ## Grading